-For anyone who has spent any time on some of the popular expat forums or on Q&A sites such as Quora, I’m sure you have seen a version of this question.
+For anyone who has spent any time on some of the popular expat forums, Facebook Groups or Q&A sites such as Quora, I’m sure you have seen a version of this question.

 And more often than not, the person asking the question often gets less than helpful answers.

-What the person really needs to be asking is something much more specific, such as:
+What you really needs to be asking is something much more specific, such as:

 “What is a good salary in Germany for an engineer with a masters degree and 5 years’ experience, who wants to live in a major city, have a good-sized 1-bedroom apartment in a decent neighbourhood and be able to afford a couple of holidays a year?”